yetulaxman/ContainersHPC2025/_hands-on/jupyter_datascience.md

 ## Launch the installed Jupyter notebook from the Puhti web interface

 1. Login to [Puhti web interface](https://www.puhti.csc.fi)
-2. Login with CSC/HAKA/VIRTU credentials
+2. Login with CSC/HAKA/VIRTU credentials plus MFA
 3. Once login is successful, select "Jupyter" icon from the pinned apps on the landing page.
 Then open the Jupyter notebook and use the following settings:
     Project: project_2003682
     Partition: small